Company

 Where are OxyMem systems currently installed?

-OxyMem currently has a broad number of installations (at varying scales) across the globe including; UK, Ireland, Canada, Sweden, Spain, Saudi Arabia, Brazil and Japan.
+OxyMem has deployed a broad number of installations (at varying scales) across the globe.
+By way of example MABR has been trialed and/or installed in the following countries ; UK, Ireland, Canada, Sweden, Spain, Saudi Arabia, Brazil, China, Denmark, New Zealand and Japan.

 Find Case Studies and more